physicsgoddess1972/Precipitable-Water-Model/paper.md

 (2) A configuration file that details the sensor information, site IDs that are needed to retrieve the atmospheric data from the NOAA database, and analysis parameters.

 ## Deployment Module
 The Deployment module utilizes a docker environment to run the remaining workflow.
 There are currently two methods to interface with PMAT, the first is through GitHub and the second involves a local installation of Docker.
 The first of the two deployment methods can be configured via a template repository\footnote{https://template.pmat.app }.
-The prebuilt repository is equipped with correct directory trees and two data files: the raw data file and an empty configuration file.
+The prebuilt repository is equipped with correct directory trees and two empty data files: the raw data file and the configuration file.

 ## Preprocessing Module
-The Acquisition module consists of an algorithm to pull and organize data that are required to complete the analysis.
-The Python script will first read-in the aforementioned data file and then aquisition atmospheric data from the University of Wyoming Upper Air batabase, which contains the measurements conducted by radiosondes at National Weather Service sites, and the NOAA database.
+The Preprocessing module consists of an algorithm to aquistion and organize data that are required to complete the analysis.
+This component of the algorithm  consists of a Python script and a collection of R functions. that will first read-in the aforementioned data file and then aquisition atmospheric data from the University of Wyoming Upper Air database, which contains the measurements conducted by radiosondes at National Weather Service sites, and the NOAA database.
 From these sources we collect PWV measurements from the radiosondes and surface relative humidity from NOAA.

 ## Analysis Module
-The function of the analysis component of PMAT is to present the relationship between PWV and zenith sky temperature in terms of statistics and regression.
+The function of the analysis component of PMAT is to present the relationship between PWV and zenith sky temperature in terms of regression statistics.
 The PWV and temperature subsets of the data undergo a linearization in the form of the exponential relationship

 \begin{equation}
 \text{PWV} = ae^{bT_b}\, .